ayushrroy/BigLog/README.md

 2. Once created, add the `libraryDependencies` from the `build.sbt` file in this branch to your project's `build.sbt`.
 3. Rename `Main.scala` in your project to `BigLog.scala`.
 4. Replace the content of your project's `BigLog.scala` with the one in this branch.
 5. Build the project.
-This should take a few seconds as SBT downloads the `spark-sql` and `spark-sql-kafka` dependencies.
+This should take a few seconds as SBT downloads the `spark-sql`, `spark-sql-kafka`, `spark-ml` dependencies.
 6. If the build completes without any errors, run the project.
 After a few Spark initialization messages, you should start seeing the streamed DataFrames.
 7. The run should terminate with an exit code of 0 after about 20 seconds. `Thread.sleep(20000)` controls this behaviour and stops the query after 20 seconds.
 8. If you would like to see a continuous stream, use `.awaitTermination()` after `.start()`.

 ### Example Stream

+Testing Spark-Kafka communication with `BigLog`.

 ```bash
 -------------------------------------------